hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf.md

 ## Demo server

-The Demo server contains all the modifications described in this document and can successfully import and run the following workflow: https://github.com/hmenager/workflow-is-cwl/workflows/cmsearch-multimodel-wf.cwl
+The demo server contains all the modifications described in this document and can successfully import and run the following workflow: https://github.com/hmenager/workflow-is-cwl/workflows/cmsearch-multimodel-wf.cwl